silverstripe/silverstripe-testsession/README.md

 ## Overview

-*IMPORTANT: This module poses a security risk if used on production servers.*
+*IMPORTANT: This module is intended for development and testing, it poses a security risk if used on production servers.*
-*It is a testing module not intended for production use.*
+*It's completely possible to allow any user to become an admin, or do other nefarious things, if this is installed on a live site*

 This module starts a testing session in a browser, in order to test a SilverStripe application in a clean state.